32% of Americans participate in the same activity on a monthly basis. Any guesses what it could be?

-Hosts Phoebe Robinson and Jessica Williams are best friends — and they’re funny.
-They host a live comedy show in Brooklyn and talk about real issues, share humorous stories, and discuss their personal lives, as well as the lives of their fellow comedian guests.
+Hosts Phoebe Robinson and Jessica Williams perform a live comedy show in Brooklyn and talk about real issues, share humorous stories, and discuss their personal lives, as well as the lives of their fellow comedian guests.

 Maron interviews other comedians, celebrities, and public figures about specific situations in their personal lives and their work.
 Maron is one of the best interviewers out there, and he always makes learning something new about his guests fun.